 Cpl.
 Frank I. Muther was born on January 22.
 1920, in Fruitvale, California, to Hans (John) Muther and Frieda Wifli-Muther, who were Swiss immigrants.
 The family moved to a dairy farm his father bought near Puyallup, Washington.
 At some point, his mother became ill and returned to Switzerland.
 Things were not going well for the family, so the father bought a farm near Salinas, California – because he believed he could make more money – and moved there with Frank and his older sister.
 His father later remarried.
 Frank attended Blanco School until the family moved to a farm outside of Alisal.
 He then went to Alisal Grade School.
 He graduated from Salinas High School, in 1938, and attended Salinas Junior College.
 While attending college, he delivered milk at night.

-In late 1940, the local National Guard tank company was notified it was being called to federal service.
-The date of federalization was postponed from November 1940 until February 1941 because of a lumber strike.
-He joined the tank company with the belief that it would never leave the United States.
-The members of the company were called to the armory the morning of February 10 at 7:00 A.M. and sworn into the U.S. Army.
+The tank company was scheduled to be called up on November 25th and serve for one year in the regular Army, but the date was postponed until January 6, 1941, because of a lumber strike in Washington State.
+In December, when it was known the battalion’s barracks would not be completed on time, the date was changed to February 10th.
+That morning the members of the company reported to the armory at 7:00 A.M. and were sworn into the U.S. Army.
 The officers had arrived at 6:30 A.M. and had been given physicals days earlier.
 Next, the enlisted men received physicals, and six men – out of the 126 men sworn in that morning – failed their physicals and were released from federal service by noon.
+Frank joined the tank company with the belief that it would never leave the United States.
 For the next several days, the men lived in the armory receiving their meals there and sleeping on cots on the drill floor, but a few were allowed to go home to sleep since there wasn’t enough space.
 During this time, they readied their equipment for transport, were issued uniforms and arms, drilled, and did exercise.

 The barracks were long and low and could sleep, 65 men.
 The buildings had forced air heating, but two soldiers in each one had to take turns at night to feed the coal furnaces.
 The barracks had electricity and adequate showers and washrooms for the men.
 There was a battalion mess hall that allowed 250 men to be fed at one time.
 Located across the street from the barracks was a branch of the post exchange.
 After arriving, they got to work fixing their cots in their barracks.
 Each man was issued two sheets, a mattress, a comforter, and a pillow and pillow cover.